Economic and Political Overview

 - Socialist Party (PS): centre left, social democracy, pro-Europeanism

-- Democratic Party (PD): centre right, conservative, it is the main opposition party
+- Democratic Party (PD): centre-right, conservative, it is the main opposition party

-- Republican Party: right, conservative
+- Republican Party (PR): right, conservative

 - Social Democratic Party (PSD): centre left, supports the Socialist party government